gerph/riscos-disassemble-python/README.md

 colours, or the 8bit colour palette.

-## Example
+## Examples

+Two example files are supplied to demonstrate the disassembly:

-The `hello_world` utility file (suffixed by `,ffc`) is supplied as an example.
-This is a simple test program from RISC OS Pyromaniac which verifies the behaviour of the SWI `OS_Write0`.
-It can be used to demonstrate the behaviour of the tool:
+* `hello_world` utility file (suffixed by `,ffc`) is a test from the RISC OS Pyromaniac project, which verifies the behaviour of the SWI `OS_Write0`.
+* `osbyte81_version` utility file is another test program, which checks the behaviour of `OS_Byte &81` when reading the operating system version.

+Disassembling the example `hello_world` example is simple:

 ```
-charles@laputa ~/riscos-disassemble-python $ python -m riscos_disassemble hello_world,ffc
+charles@laputa ~/riscos-disassemble-python $ python -m riscos_disassemble examples/hello_world,ffc
 00000000 : e28f001c : .... : ADR     r0, &00000024
 00000004 : ef000002 : .... : SWI     OS_Write0
 00000008 : e28f1020 :  ... : ADR     r1, &00000030